You can also see descriptions of the 2016 FIGs in our Big Book of FIGs.

 - Have group learning assignments and activities;

-- Some FIGs have restrictions for admittance or require specific scores on the ALEKS math placement exam or both;
+- Might have restrictions for admittance or require specific scores on the ALEKS math placement exam or both;

 - Require that requested roommates are also enrolled in the FIG and must also meet specific ALEKS scores and restrictions;

 - Are nested within a Thematic or General Learning Community.

 FIGs make up 30% of all spaces in the residence halls.
 They require a genuine interest in the FIG topic, so don't pick them just to "get a room."
 If you have a Housing and Dining Contract, you'll have a space with us!!

 FIG students spend a lot of time in class learning from each other.
 General education classes shared by FIG students can be large lecture classes, so you won't be limited to JUST your FIG friends - but it's handy to have a roommate heading to the same class as you!

 Students in FIGs often get more of an opportunity to interact with professors, upper level students and people in the community who share their passions.

 Questions about FIGs